transdigiware/blockchain/howto/ibp-console-import-nodes.md

 - All nodes to be imported must have been deployed by using the {{site.data.keyword.blockchainfull_notm}} Platform console or [{{site.data.keyword.blockchainfull_notm}} APIs](https://cloud.ibm.com/apidocs/blockchain){: external}.
 - You cannot patch nodes that have been imported into the console.
 - You cannot delete nodes that you imported into the console from the cluster where they were deployed.
 You can only remove the node from the console it was imported to.
+- You cannot override the settings of an imported node by using the **Edit configuration** button to update the `JSON`.
 - If you are importing a node that is deployed on a network deployed locally, you must ensure that the gRPC web proxy port used by the component is externally exposed to the console.
 For more information, see [Importing nodes from a locally deployed network](#ibp-console-import-icp).
 - When you open the tile of an imported node, the Fabric version is not visible and the **Usage and info** tab is not available, even if you have also imported the admin identity.